Thisizzellie/Thisizzellie/README.md

 ### CreatingAI
 Website: https://creatingai.net

 AI Engineering

 CreatingAI is my parent company and R and D studio for building responsible AI products that are efficient, reliable, and usable by real teams.
 CreatingAI is also where I run selective consultancy and build proofs of concept for clients who need rapid execution and clarity.
-The long term mission is to help organisations adopt AI safely, reduce wasted spend, and raise the bar for trustworthy AI delivery.

 ### AIVerifica
 Status: Private